twcomplete/twc/packages/twc-server/README.md

 # To install MongoDB, run the following command in your macOS Terminal application
 $ brew install mongodb-community@6.0

+# To start MongoDB, run the following command in your macOS Terminal application
+$ brew services start mongodb-community@6.0
 ```

 ## Stay in touch